tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note that the different
 calls to Derive-Secret may take different Messages arguments, even with the same secret.
-In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.
+In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT-only exchange with three distinct transcripts.

-If a given secret is not available, then the 0-value consisting of a string of Hash.length zeroes is used.
+If a given secret is not available, then the 0-value consisting of a string of Hash.length zero bytes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).
-For the computation of the binder_secret, the label is "external psk binder key" for external PSKs and "resumption psk binder key" for resumption PSKs.
-The different labels prevents the substitution of one type of PSK for the other.
+For the computation of the binder_secret, the label is "ext binder" for external PSKs (those provisioned outside of TLS) and "res binder" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
+The different labels prevent the substitution of one type of PSK for the other.

 There are multiple potential Early Secret values depending on which PSK the server ultimately selects.
 The client will need to compute one for each potential PSK; if no PSK is selected, it will then need to compute the early secret corresponding to the zero PSK.

+Once all the values which are to be derived from a given secret have been computed, that secret SHOULD be erased.